heyy-vivek/Backend/README.md

 # Backend-Desktop-Forms-App

 ## Description
 This is the backend server for the  Desktop Forms application.
-The backend is built using Node.js and Express.js, and it provides APIs for managing AI task submissions stored in a JSON file.
+The backend is built using TypeScript, Node.js and Express.js, and it provides APIs for managing AI task submissions stored in a JSON file.
 It supports operations such as creating, reading, updating, and deleting submissions.

 ## Features
 - **Create Submissions**: Add new submissions to the database.